 When you’re adding an individual item, you create a good title, add multiple photos & choose the category that it’s in.
 As you can see, it’s very similar to eBay.

-You will also choose the quantity you have and need to write a detailed description.
+You will also choose your quantity and need to write a detailed description.
 This shouldn’t take too long to do.

 Next, you will update your shipping info.
 You have the opportunity to do free, flat-rate, or calculated shipping.

 Decide if you want to ship internationally.
 Also, set a price for your item.
-If you are new to selling, I suggest you ship to people in this country.
+If you are new to selling, I suggest you do domestic shipping.

 Once you do that, your item will be a part of your booth.
 People will be able to buy it now.

 The second way to add items is to import them from eBay.
 Since I’m selling on eBay, that’s what I do, and you should do the same.
 This platform isn’t meant to be your main selling site.
 It’s one to help you get more sales by cross-posting.
 When you’re ready to import, all you have to do is click the word eBay.

 Bonanza is a very unique platform.
 If you have the stuff to sell, it’s a no-brainer.
 The import feature makes it a “must” if you are looking for another platform to sell your items.
 It has a limited amount of traffic, but Bonanza is growing.
 When more people find out about it, it will become more popular.
 You also have the choice to change how your items are advertised.
-That right there can grow your income because more people seeing it could mean more sales.
+That can grow your income because more people seeing it could increase sales.